 Meanwhile, Timmins is a source of gold, zinc, copper, nickel, and silver.
 Timmins is the world’s second-largest gold producer after South Africa, and is home to The Hollinger Open pit (one of Goldcorp’s largest projects), as well as the Dome Mine, Hollinger Mine, and McIntyre Mine.
 Due to the recent hike in gold prices, junior companies are actively exploring the area, effectively adding jobs to the market.
 Some of these junior companies include Galleon Gold (TSXV: GGO), McLaren Resources (CSE: MCL), and Affinity Metals (TSXV: AFF).
 Timmins has recently become home to Canadian Nickel.
 Canadian Nickel’s Crawford mine is poised to become the largest nickel sulfide mine in the world.

 Finally, Sault Ste.
-Marie will soon be home to Noront Resources’ ferrochrome production facility.
+Marie’s Algoma Steel site could soon be home to a proposed Noront Resources’ ferrochrome production facility.
 The company acquires, explores, and develops base and precious metals, including nickel, copper, platinum group metals, chromite, iron, titanium, vanadium, gold, and silver.
-The new billion-dollar facility will employ up to 500 persons directly and over 1,000 indirectly.
+A new billion-dollar facility could employ up to 500 persons directly and over 1,000 indirectly.
+There are also many active mineral explorations in townships neighbouring Sault Ste Marie, including the excavation and expansion of the Island Gold Mine (in Dubreuilville) by Alamos Gold, Argonaut Gold’s excavation of Dubreuilville’s Magino Mine, IAMGOLD Corporation’s expanding operations at the Côté Gold Mine Project, and exploration north of Sault Ste.
+Marie by Transitioned Metals, amongst more.
+Historically, the southeastern shore of Lake Superior has shown signs of possible iron oxide copper gold deposits.

 The global bull market for metals has just begun, and though we are in early days, the prospect of a commodity boom bodes extremely well for the economies in Sudbury, Timmins, and Sault Ste.
 Marie.
 Expanding opportunities for employment, in conjunction with affordable cost of living and increasing livability in these up-and-coming cities, is guaranteed to bolster housing demand.
 In other words, the effect of a commodity boom on real estate markets will be positive.
 Finally, commodity prices are believed to be a leading indicator of inflation.
 And given that real estate tends to appreciate on par with inflation, the bottom line is that now is a prime time to invest in real estate in commodity-rich markets.